 Andes Expeditions – ask for the guide Roberto Diaz.
-Roberto recently helped us put together a climb of Toclaraju and Ishinca – he speaks just a bit of English and was very helpful with trip logistics and offered a very good price.
-Visit: www.andesexpeditions.com
+Roberto organized a climb of Toclaraju and Ishinca for us – he speaks just a bit of English and was very helpful with trip logistics and offered a very good price.

 Casa de Guias is located in a small courtyard just off of the main street in the center of town.
 This is the Peruvian Mountain Guide Association, is long established and is very knowledgeable about the local mountains, trekking conditions and climbing expeditions.
 Part of their service is to train professional mountain guides.
 As a result, all guides on your trip are professionals and well trained.

 Chavin Tours – was established in 1983 and are one of the leaders of responsible tourism in Huaraz.
 This family owned business maintains two offices, one in Lima and one in Huaraz.
 They offer a number of treks in the Huaraz area including to Lago 69 – and a climbing excursion to Pisco.
-Besides the Huaraz regional treks they also offer additional tours in Iquitos, Arequipa and Cusco.
+Besides regional trekking in Huaraz they also offer additional tours in Iquitos, Arequipa and Cusco.
 They own their own fleet of vehicles.
 For more information visit: www.chavintours.com.pe/index_b.html

 Enrique Expeditions is located on the main street downtown on the second floor of their building.
 It was founded by Enrique and he is often in the main office arranging trips.
 They offer a variety of multi day treks and climbs in the Huaraz and Huyuash areas.
 Enrique is a great guy – honest and very helpful.
 We have used his services several times for a climb of Ishinca and also for a multi-day nearby trek.
-Francisco is one of the guides and is very professional and is highly recommended.
+Francisco is one of their guides and is very professional; we highly recommended his guiding services.

-Enrique Expeditions will also rent you most anything you need for trekking and or climbing.
+Enrique Expeditions will also rent you most gear needed for trekking and or climbing.
 They can arrange bus trips to local attractions.
-As with some other services their prices are typically quite higher for Internet reservations compared to reservations made in person.
+We found their prices sometimes higher for online reservations as compared to reservations made in person at their office.
 For more info visit: www.enriqueexpeditiontours.com and or email: email@example.com

 Galaxia Expeditions We have used Galaxia Expeditions for several services including renting mountain bikes and transportation options to various one day trek locations.
 They offer a huge variety of climbing and other tourism services and trips and also have a nice climbing wall in their main office.
 The guides and owners are extremely professional and helpful with short and long term trekking and climbing options as well as suggesting ideas for local trips.